psykeefuego/psykeefuego/README.md

 # 🌱 About Me:
 Hello, I am Keerthana, a CS student, with a passion for Artificial Intelligence and Machine Learning.
-I also hold a deep interest in computational biology & neuroscience, linguistics and public speaking.
+I also hold a deep interest in developing clean and efficient code, computational neuroscience, linguistics and public speaking.
 I am in the penultimate year of my undergraduate degree and am excited to be seeking opportunities where I can grow my expertise in machine learning and software development.

 # Socials: